EnzoMoser/bitcrazy_research/bash_scripts/ReadMe.md

 I set up a Python virtual environment for this project.
-I wrote these scripts to install modules for the virtual env, and to also run the Python scripts.
+Since I was having conflicts when trying to activate the virtual environment normally, I wrote these scripts as a workaround to install modules for the virtual env, and to also run the Python scripts.